S4N-T0S/Open-Source-LDAT/README.md

 ## Verifying Your Polling Rate

-To confirm the 8kHz patch is working correctly for Direct Mode:
-1. Open `polling_tester.cpp` and copy its contents into `main.cpp`, replacing everything.
-2. Upload the new code to your Teensy.
-It will now act as a mouse moving in a circle.
-3. Use a utility like **[HamsterWheel Mouse Tester](https://github.com/szabodanika/HamsterWheel/releases/tag/0.4)** to verify a stable polling rate of ~8000 Hz.
+To verify the Teensy is running at a 8kHz polling rate, use the integrated tester.
+Hold the button for ~1.25 seconds to enter the **Debug Menu**, then select **Polling Test**.
+The device will begin moving your mouse cursor in a circle.
+Use a PC utility like **[HamsterWheel Mouse Tester](https://github.com/szabodanika/HamsterWheel/releases/tag/0.4)** to confirm a stable ~8000 Hz rate.

-4. Once done, restore the original code to `main.cpp` and re-upload.
+A single short press stops the test and returns you to the debug menu.

 ---
 ## A Note on Measurement Accuracy